Workflow

 Create Report

-Prints a report from those imported into CMDBuild.
-Configuration requires the report name, output type (PDF or CSV), and any parameters requested during printing.
+Prints a report imported into CMDBuild.
+Configuration requires the report name, output type (PDF or CSV) and any required parameters.

 Custom Form

-Requests operator input for a single card or grid of cards.
-Example: recording a list of assets from a delivery note, with options to add, edit, or delete rows.
+Requests operator input for a single card or a grid of cards.
+For example, compiling a list of assets from a delivery note, with the ability to add, edit or delete rows.
 Supports CSV import/export.
-Data is then processed by workflow scripts.
+Data is processed by workflow scripts.

 Link Card

-Selects one or more cards from a pre-filled, filtered list.
-Example: in IT Management, selecting assets related to a ticket.
-Selection is returned to workflow scripts, often to create relations in the CMDB.
+Selects one or more cards from a filtered list.
+In IT Management, this is used to select assets related to a ticket.
+The selection is returned to workflow scripts, often to create relations in the CMDB.

 Manage Email